Are you a physician associate?

 If you’re a GP or practice manager, you’ll find a dedicated general practice employers page with access to local contacts and FAQs and free resources on the Faculty of Physician Associates

-There are promotional resources for social media which can be accessed via our toolkit.
+Promotional resources for social media can also be accessed via our toolkit.

 To get in touch email primarycare@hee.nhs.uk